 05 of 05

-- Thrift stores: Consider heading out to the thrift store.
-They usually have tons of used Halloween costumes even right up to the day of Halloween.
-You can also get really creative and find pieces of clothing and accessories at the thrift store and use them to create your own costume.
+- Thrift stores: Check your local thrift store for used Halloween costumes.
+There might be some good finds even right up to the day of Halloween.
+You can also get creative and find pieces of clothing and accessories at the thrift store that coordinate to form a costume.

-- Garage sales: Garage sales are also a great place to find used Halloween costumes.
-You may find some that cost a few dollars but you may luck out and come across one for a quarter or even one in the free box.
-Since most garage sales are in the summer, always be thinking ahead to next Halloween for your greatest chances of finding the costume you want.
+- Garage sales: Because most garage sales occur in the summer, always be thinking ahead to next Halloween for your best chance of finding the costume you want.

-- After Halloween sales: After Halloween is over, usually any store that carries Halloween items, including costumes, will have a sale to get rid of the rest of the merchandise.
-These typically start at a 30% discount but then can quickly work its way up to a whopping 90% discount.
-That's big-time savings on next year's Halloween costumes.
+- After-Halloween sales: After Halloween is over, usually any store that carries Halloween items, including costumes, will have a sale to get rid of the remaining merchandise.
+The sales typically start at a small discount, but as the days and weeks go by they can work their way up to more than 75 percent off.